Photography by Jack Storey

 During the Great Exhibition of the North (running June - September 2018) you were able to watch how the real-time Smart City data from fluctuations including weather, traffic and travel is used to generate a poem that’s written in real time and displayed large-scale outside the Theatre Royal.
 Every 90 seconds the flaps mesmerizingly transition to tell a new story.

-The green cabinet and shelves are powder-coated folded sheet steel and a glass panel sits over the front for protection.
-The contrasting colours of the graphics and steel green frame along with the apricot floor results in a unique contemporary aesthetic.
+The cabinet and shelves are fabricated with powder-coated folded sheet steel and a glass panel sits over the front for protection.

 Click to find out more about Naho’s work, and FutureEverything